AysenurU/sql-data-warehouse-project/docs/analytics_business_questions.md

 This document lists the core business questions supported by the Gold analytics layer.

+These questions reflect the type of analysis typically requested by sales and CRM teams, and were chosen to demonstrate how raw operational data can be transformed into decision-ready insights.

 ## Sales Performance
 - How much revenue do we generate daily and monthly?
   - gold.daily_sales